Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 After showing some basic properties of separable bands, we devote most of the paper to studying their behavior over local and global fields of positive characteristic.
 Here, the essential case is that of pseudo-reductive separable bands (which is a well-behaved notion since, if some representative of a band over a finite separable extension is pseudo-reductive, then all such representatives are too).
-The main results of the paper are: \begin{itemize} \item A global representability statement (based on the reductive case, \cite[V, Prop.~3.2]{Dou76}) for \'etale (resp.\ separable) pseudo-reductive bands -- Theorem~\ref{thmmainpsredrepr} (resp.\ Corollary~\ref{cormainpsredrepr}) \item An abelianization theorem for smooth connected affine separable bands in the sense of Borovoi -- Theorem \ref{thmmainabelh2} \item The proof that the Brauer-Manin obstruction is the only one to the Hasse principle for homogeneous spaces of a smooth connected affine algebraic group (having split unipotent radical) with smooth connected geometric stabilizer -- Theorem \ref{thmmainbmobs} \end{itemize} The paper is split into 5 sections (including this introduction) and 3 appendices, all of which have introductions which present their content in more detail.
+The main results of the paper are: \begin{enumerate}[$ \bullet$] \item A global representability statement (based on the reductive case, \cite[V, Prop.~3.2]{Dou76})~for \'etale (resp.\ separable) pseudo-reductive bands -- Theorem~\ref{thmmainpsredrepr} (resp.\ Corollary~\ref{cormainpsredrepr}) \item An $\mathrm H^2$ abelianization theory for smooth connected affine separable bands -- Theorem \ref{thmmainabelh2}\; \item A proof that the Brauer-Manin obstruction is the only obstruction to the Hasse principle and to weak approximation on a homogeneous space of a smooth connected affine algebraic group with split unipotent radical (e.g.\ a pseudo-reductive group) having smooth connected geometric stabilizer -- Theorem \ref{thmmainbmobs} \end{enumerate} The paper is split into 5 sections (including this introduction) and 3 appendices, all of which have introductions which present their content in more detail.
 Here is a summary:

 In \textit{Appendix A} we review the main aspects of the structure theory of pseudo-reductive groups (mostly following \cite{CGP15}) and clearly formulate them in a way which will allow their repeated use throughout the paper.
 In \textit{Appendix B} we review some facts about algebraic groups and their cohomology (including Weil restrictions), with an accent on technical statements in positive characteristic that have better-known or classical analogues in characteristic $0$.